corpsee/nameless-utilities/README.md

 Nameless utilities
 ==================

-Utilities component compliant with PSR-1, PSR-2 and PSR-4 for PHP 5.4+.
+Utilities compliant with PSR-1, PSR-2, PSR-4 and Composer for PHP 5.4+.

 Installation
 ------------